SafeExamBrowser/seb-server-setup/docs/installation.rst

 A docker compose configuration for a bundled setup looks pretty much the same for each setup and consists of four services:

-- **seb-server-setup** This service is just to setup everything in advanced and uses a Docker container for that runs a some initial actions to bind the volumes and copy the initial password, make it internally available by also deleting it from the hosts file system.
+- **seb-server-setup** This service is just to setup everything in advance and uses a Docker container for that runs some initial actions to bind the volumes and copy the initial password, make it internally available by also deleting it from the hosts file system.
 And probably some other needed commands that presets things for the specific setup.

 - **mariadb** This is the MariaDB service that is bound to the internal network as well as exposing its default port to the host network by default.
 This service uses the official "mariadb/server:10.5" image for the service and the configuration that is provided within the config/mariadb7 folder.
 The MariaDB container is started with the given internal password as the root password.
 This service uses a separated named docker volume to store the data (seb-server-mariadb).

 .. note::
     The named volume of the MariaDB service is not mapped to the host file system for default.
     If you have to do so, for backup and restore procedure for example, you can configure this within the docker-compose setup.

 - **seb-server** This is the main server service that starts the Spring-Boot application within the container.
 This service uses the configuration in the folder: config/spring.
-The server is bound only to the internal docker network on port 8080 for default and also connect to the database within the internal docker network that is created with the docker-compose setup (seb-server-network).
+The server is bound only to the internal docker network on port 8080 for default and also connects to the database within the internal docker network that is created with the docker-compose setup (seb-server-network).
 The service uses a separated named volume for logging as well (seb-server-logs).
 To install, update or down-grade to a particular SEB Server version you can set the SEBSERVER_VERSION attribute.

 .. note::
     The SEBSERVER_VERSION attribute relates on a Git tag of the seb-server repository (without the "v" prefix).
 Usually you want to point to the exact version of the SEB Server by using `sematic versioning <https://semver.org/>`_ like 1.0.0 or 1.0.1 or you can set the latest minor version to always get the latest specific minor version with all patches on installation or update.
 If you want the latest minor version use version tags like 1.0-latest or 1.1-latest.

 - **reverse-proxy** This service uses a nginx server as reverse-proxy to connect the bundle to the host network.
 In a basic setup this usually just maps the host HTTP port (80) to the internal HTTP port (8080).
 In a setup with end to end TLS this service is used to manage the TLS part and must be provided with the certificate(s) to use.
 The configuration of the proxy service is located in the folder confg/nginx/

 **Docker Compose for distributed setup**

 Default setups for distributed environments to install SEB Server as a cloud service for example are not provided yet.
 You can use the pre-defined components from a bundled setup and adapt and use it for your distributed environments.
 Please also contact a system administrator or cloud administrator of your company/institution to find a solution that fits best within your needs and given IT environment.
-If you have questions or need help / report bugs, please use the `issue tracker <https://github.com/SafeExamBrowser/seb-server-setup/issues>`_  on Github for reporting.
+If you have questions or need help / report bugs, please use the `issue tracker <https://github.com/SafeExamBrowser/seb-server-setup/issues>`_  on GitHub for reporting.

 **HTTPS / TLS Configuration**